Making healthy swaps is easier than you might think

 Of course, I’m not suggesting that you should always be swapping your regular potato chips or ice cream for healthier versions.
 The occasional indulgence has a lot less impact, when it’s well, occasional!

-I’ve made up a handy infographic that summarises all of these swaps.
+I’ve created a handy infographic that summarises all of these swaps.
 You can download it for free by clicking the button below.

 Or pin it to come back to later!